 “Yes, I did.
 She said they promised to wait until they are in college.
 She also said that there’s no way to know whether they are having sex or not, and I'm sure they would refuse to answer that question.

 “That’s difficult to determine.
 What research there is just isn’t clear about gay relationships.
 Part of that is related to how gays, even those in long-term monogamous relationships, are not forthcoming about their relationships.
-This is what’s referred to as being in the closet.
-That makes identifying the pool of interviewees narrow, made up of gays who are open about relationships and perhaps more promiscuous.
+This is partially due to what’s referred to as being in the closet.
+That makes identifying the pool of interviewees smaller, made up of gays who are open about relationships and perhaps more promiscuous.
 It is assumed that this leaves a significant part of the gay population out of research reports on gay relationships.”

 “Yes, I do.
 And I’ve changed my point of view today after hearing that Ron and Jason are boyfriends.
 Tim, you said that the boys are concerned that I’d keep them from seeing each other.
 Keeping them apart, of course, would be impossible.
 And in any case that is not something I’d do.
 Earlier I said my opinion about Jason had changed to about sixty percent that he is gay and not experimenting.
 I’d raise that to about eighty, maybe ninety percent.
-There still a nagging twenty percent that I’d like to have Doctor Byers eliminate by talking with Jason.
+There still a nagging ten or twenty percent that I’d like to have Doctor Byers eliminate by talking with Jason.
 Is that still alright with you, Tim?”

 “Yes, with one condition.
 Jason has to agree to have a session, alone, with Doctor Byers.”